-Little known Oman is a fascinating place to visit.
-With marine life off the southern coast in Dhofar Province, a wealth of rich history to discover in Muscat, mountains and deserts to discover, it’s perfect for the intrepid traveler.
+Little known Oman is a fascinating place to visit, and there is no bad time to visit Oman.
+With marine life off the southern coast in Dhofar Province, a wealth of rich history in Muscat, mountains, and deserts to discover, it’s perfect for the intrepid traveler.
 But just when is the best time to visit Oman?
-That’s a good question, and one that we’ve answered with this handy guide.
+That’s a good question and one that we’ve answered with this handy guide.

-Those deserts can get mighty hot and uncomfortable when the sun is at its peak strength, and most people prefer to discover the wonders of the country when the weather is a little less brutally hot.
+Those deserts can get mighty hot and uncomfortable when the sun is at its peak strength, and most people prefer to discover the country’s wonders when the weather is a little less brutally hot.
 To help you make the most of your trip, we’ve also included a selection of Oman’s best festivals that will knock your socks off.

 When is the Best Time to Visit Oman?